Horizon problem: Horizon problem

 We would expect any region of the CMB within 2 degrees of angular separation to have been in causal contact, but at any scale larger than 2° there should have been no exchange of information.

-CMB regions that are separated by more than 2° lie outside one another’s particle horizons and are causally disconnected.
+CMB regions that are separated by more than 2° lie outside one another's particle horizons and are causally disconnected.
 The horizon problem describes the fact that we see isotropy in the CMB temperature across the entire sky, despite the entire sky not being in causal contact to establish thermal equilibrium.
 Refer to the timespace diagram to the right for a visualization of this problem.

 If the universe started with even slightly different temperatures in different places, the CMB should not be isotropic unless there is a mechanism that evens out the temperature by the time of decoupling.
 In reality, the CMB has the same temperature in the entire sky, 2.726 ± 0.001 K.

 Inflationary model

 The theory of cosmic inflation has attempted to address the problem by positing a 10^{−32}-second period of exponential expansion in the first second of the history of the universe due to a scalar field interaction.
 According to the inflationary model, the universe increased in size by a factor of more than 10^{22}, from a small and causally connected region in near equilibrium.
 Inflation then expanded the universe rapidly, isolating nearby regions of spacetime by growing them beyond the limits of causal contact, effectively "locking in" the uniformity at large distances.
 Essentially, the inflationary model suggests that the universe was entirely in causal contact in the very early universe.
-Inflation then expands this universe by approximately 60 e-foldings (the scale factor a increases by factor $e^{60}$).
+Inflation then expands this universe by approximately 60 e-foldings (the scale factor increases by factor $e^{60}$).
 We observe the CMB after inflation has occurred at a very large scale.
 It maintained thermal equilibrium to this large size because of the rapid expansion from inflation.

-One consequence of cosmic inflation is that the anisotropies in the Big Bang due to quantum fluctuations are reduced but not entirely eliminated.
+One consequence of cosmic inflation is that the anisotropies in the Big Bang due to quantum fluctuations are reduced but not eliminated.
 Differences in the temperature of the cosmic background are smoothed by cosmic inflation, but they still exist.
 The theory predicts a spectrum for the anisotropies in the microwave background which is mostly consistent with observations from WMAP and COBE.

-However, gravity alone may be sufficient to explain this homogeneity.